 When the 3D printing module travels, the melted filament in the nozzle will ooze downwards due to the gravity, resulting in strings on the print.
 What you need to solve this problem is Retraction.

 After setting suitable retraction parameters, whenever the 3D printing module travels, the filament will be retracted for a certain distance, thus offsetting the oozing distance.
-However, if you set inappropriate parameters, it will cause insufficient extruding when the printer continues to print or the filament clogging in the nozzle.
+However, if you set inappropriate parameters, it will cause insufficient extruding when the printer continues to print or cause the filament clogging in the nozzle.
 Therefore, you'd better constantly adjust the settings according to the actual situation to avoid strings without generating other problems.

 Infill density is generally expressed in the form of a percentage.
-If it is set as 100%, it means that the target area will be completely filled.
+If it is set as 100%, the target area will be completely filled.
 However, because the extrusion volume is sometimes unstable, setting an infill density of 100% is likely to cause the model to deform.
 15%-30% is enough for most printing cases, which is both economical and time-saving.

 When the model has overhangs, the support comes on stage.
 The role of support is to serve as a printing base for the overhanging part.
 As mentioned earlier, the 3D printer prints layer by layer.
 Except for the initial layer, each layer is built on the basis of the layer below.
 If the overhang angle equals or exceeds 90°, nothing under the first layer of the overhang can support its printing.
 When the overhang angle exceeds 45°, printing problems will easily occur if no support is added.
 In Snapmaker Luban, in addition to the support position, you can also set the support structure (linear, grid, etc.), density, Z distance, and other support parameters.